 Step 1: Application for Enrollment

-- I-20: A non-refundable fee of $175 is required to process your I-20 information.
+- Student Intake Form: A non-refundable fee of $175 is required to process your I-20 information.
 All foreign students are required to have an I-20 Form to gain entry into the United States.
-Upon receipt of your I-20 fee and your I-20 information form, Orange County Flight Center will send you a letter of acceptance and your completed I-20 form.
+Upon receipt of your I-20 fee and your Student Intake Form, Orange County Flight Center will send you a letter of acceptance and your completed I-20 form.

 Download Credit Card Authorization Form

-- English Profficiency: All students are required to demonstrate English proficiency.
+- English Proficiency: All students are required to demonstrate English proficiency.
 A TOEIC (Test of English for International Communication) score of 650 or above is required.

 - Bank Statement: A bank statement is required as proof of the ability to pay for flight training as well as living expenses while training.

 - Medical: All students must be eligible for an FAA medical.
 For more information visit the FAA website at